 Capital One® Savor® Cash Rewards Credit Card pros and cons

 Rewards.
-Earn unlimited 4% cash back on dining, entertainment & popular streaming services, plus 3% at grocery stores.
+Earn unlimited 4% cash back on dining, entertainment & popular streaming services, plus 3% at grocery stores and 1% on other purchases.

 The cashback rate for dining is clearly higher with this card than with the Uber Visa Card.
 Plus, you can earn a generous rate on entertainment purchases, too, including amusement parks, tickets purchased at movie theaters and more.
 Finally, it’s nice to earn cash back on grocery store purchases, though you can earn more with a card specifically designed to reward grocery store spending.